 As these encounters with wildlife increase, the community has raised safety concerns and brought them to the attention of the City.
 Unfortunately, the City of Villa Park does not provide services for the capturing or removal of wildlife.
 However, the City has provided some helpful resources and information regarding wildlife.

-For all general wildlife questions please visit Orange County Animal Care.
+For all general wildlife questions please visit The Orange County Animal Care website.

 While OC Animal Care understands residents concerns regarding wildlife, we are not licensed to trap or relocate healthy wildlife and therefore do not provide these services.
 OC Animal Care receives many calls about wildlife from residents throughout the year.
 In an effort to alleviate their concerns, we have some helpful tips to discourage wildlife activity in their neighborhoods.